Real-Skill/javascript-tasks/README.md

-#NodeJS Singleton bug
+# NodeJS Singleton bug

-##Summary
+## Summary

 We have `db` service that serves as in-memory database.
-It is a single method that when invoked returns interface to save entity or get all entities from db.
+It is a single method which, when invoked, returns interface to save the entity or to get all entities from db.
 We want to instantiate the db separately for each different entity type we want to store (so that we do not store dogs and cats in the same db).

-##Goal
+## Goal

-Please find the bug and fix the implementation so that following tests pass:
+Please find the bug and fix the implementation so that the following tests pass:

     when dog db is created
         db should be empty